NoScopeDevs/bloc_samples/examples/preference_navigation/README.md

 Project to handle navigation based on locally stored preferences.

-Make sure to use `WidgetsFlutterBinding.ensureInitialized()` to avoid errors when launching the app.

 It has two implementations based on the type of local storage that you choose as a dependency.